 By the end of this course you will be able to:

-- Describe common hand and elbow injuries in the athletic population and perform key diagnostic tests for specific conditions.
+- Describe common hand injuries in the athletic population and perform key diagnostic tests for specific conditions.

 - Describe common injuries in the throwing shoulder including, pathomechanics, diagnosis and management principles.

 - Perform a clinical assessment including kinetic chain examination and develop an individualised rehabilitation programme for a throwing athlete.